Pylons/akhet/docs/library/static.rst

 works the same way: it works as an overlay on "/", so the route matches only if the file exists, otherwise Pyramid falls through to the next route.
 The difference is that Pylons' static app is a WSGI middleware, while the static route helper registers an ordinary route and a view.
-By convention the static route is put last in the route list, but it can go anywhere in the list.
+By convention you put the static route last in the route list, but it can go anywhere in the list.

 Pyramid's standard `static view`_, in contrast, works only with a URL prefix like "/static"; it can't serve top-level URLs like "/robots.txt" and "/favicon.ico".
 If you want a separate disjunct prefix like "/w3c" (for "/w3c/p3p.xml", the Internet standard for a machine-readable privacy policy), you'd have to configure a separate view and static directory for that prefix.
-With the route helper, you don't have to configure anything extra, just create a file "myapp/static/w3c/p3p.xml" and you're done.
+With the static route helper you don't have to configure anything extra, just create a file "myapp/static/w3c/p3p.xml" and you're done.

 The static route helper does have some disadvantages compared to Pyramid's